Mixed Dal Dosa | Lentil Dosa without Rice

 Mixed dal dosa are very good for growing toddlers and kids as these provide a good dose of protein and minerals essential for growth.
 Different kinds of lentils have varying type & levels of nutrition so you can make these with any lentils of your choice.

-To make these mix dal dosa, I have used urad dal, green gram, chana dal and toor dal.
-You can replace any of these dals with any other dal but the taste and crispness will change.
+To make these lentil dosa, I have used urad dal, green gram, chana dal and toor dal.
+You can replace any of these dals with any other of choice but the taste and crispness will change.

-With the quantities and type of lentils I used, the dosas taste delicious and turn out crisp.
+With the quantities and type of lentils I use, the dosas taste delicious and turn out crisp.
 However they can also be made to soft dosas, more in the instructions below.

 I have doubled the recipe so you may find the ingredients to be more in the pictures & video.

 1. Add urad dal, green gram, chana dal and toor dal.
 You can replace any of these 2 with moong dal or masoor dal.

 2. Wash a few times with lot of water.
 Pour fresh water and soak for at least 4 hours.
 For toddlers and people with digestive problems it is good to soak these up to 8 hours.

 3. Discard the water and add the lentils, chilli and ginger to a blender jar.
 I use ginger as it helps in digestion and adds flavor.
 Also add in cumin and salt.
 Pour half cup water.

 5. To make crisp dosas, the batter must be thick but of pouring consistency as shown in the pic.
 To make soft dosas, pour more water and make the batter slightly thin.